MichaelNeas/mikeneas/README.md

 # mikeneas.com
-A Personal Website of everything!
+A Personal Website completely implemented from scratch... in progress currently.

-#Technologies
-I wanted to make my website from scratch, without all the bloated frameworks